kd2flz/cci-kiosk/README.md

 CCI-Kiosk is a Linux-based thin client for use with Citrix, RDP, and VNC.

 ## Introduction
-This project came about because an organization I am a part of was looking at upgrading their thin clients which currently use Windows 7.
-Many of these machines are old, and would have issues running Windows 10.
-Since Windows 7 has passed it's end-of-life they would like to find a way to update without throwing away all these machines.
+This project is for organizations or individuals looking to build kiosks.
+Although it was originally designed for upgrading a batch of thin clients which currently use Windows 7, it could be used in any number of projects.
+Its also a good way to resurrect old machines which are incapable of running Windows 10 but could be used for thin clients, display boards, or in any number of low-impact kiosk applications.

 ### Criteria for this project
 1. Simple - The UI must be intuitive